polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/acquire-a-testnet-slot.md

 ---
-title: Rococo testnet slot acquisition
+title: Acquire a testnet slot
 description: Acquire a slot on Rococo - a public test network for parachains
 keywords:
   - rococo